 USING THE WBC CAR PARK

 The car park is open to those members who have purchased an access card, and who have a permit for their car.
-Cars weighing more than 1.8 tonnes or over 2m high are not permitted to use the car park.
+Cars weighing more than 1.8 tonnes (Electric) and 1.65 tonnes (Non Electric) or over 2m high are not permitted to use the car park.
 Visitors are not permitted to use our car park unless special arrangements have been made.
 Please direct visitors to use St Nicholas Park car park.

 Access to the car park is managed by an automatic parking control system.
 This is explained further down in this page – please make sure you are familiar with how it works.